SvenMarcus/hpc-rocket/_sources/config.md.txt

 ## Collecting files from the remote machine back to the local machine

 Add all files you want to copy from the remote machine back to the local machine to the `collect` section.
 The same rules as in the `copy` sections apply, only that `from` now refers to the remote location and `to` specifies the local location of files.
 The `collect` step will be executed after the Slurm job was completed.
-Currently it will only run if the Slurm job completed successfully.
-This is subject to change in the future.
+Files will only be collected if the slurm job succeeds, unless `continue_if_job_fails` is set to `true` ([see `Specifying the Slurm Batch script`](#specifying-the-slurm-batch-script)).

 ```yaml
 collect: